gitofsid/MyOtherCodes/README.md

-This repo has code written out of my own interest.
+This repo has codes written out of my own interest.